-Outcome 1: Sit for the paramedic National Registry of Emergency Medical Technicians (NREMT)

-exam and become accredited as a paramedic,

-enabling the paramedic to be eligible for

-licensure in the State .

-Outcome 2: Perform competently the roles and

-responsibilities outlined in the paramedic

-scope of practice (Title 22, §100145 (2004).

-Outcome 3: Obtain employment as an entry-level

-paramedic with an EMS agency in the Napa or

-surrounding communities.
+Outcome 1: Sit for the paramedic National Emergency Medical Technician exam and become accredited enabling the paramedic to be licensure in the State. ns (NREMT) as a paramedic, Outcome 2: Perform competently the role responsibilities outlined in the scope of practice (Title 22, §10 paramedic Outcome 3: Obtain employment as an entr paramedic with an EMS agenc surrounding communities. ry-level Prereguisite Co ourses Units